Brad Boxberger: Kansas City Royals

-On February 7, 2019, the Kansas City Royals signed Boxberger to a 1-year contract for $2.2 million, with $1 million in performance bonuses.
+On February 7, 2019, the Kansas City Royals signed Boxberger to a one-year contract for $2.2 million, with $1 million in performance bonuses.
 Boxberger was designated for assignment on June 26 and released on July 3.

 Washington Nationals

 Boxberger signed a minor-league deal with the Washington Nationals on July 12, 2019.
-He was assigned to the Nationals' Class-AA affiliate, the Harrisburg Senators.
-Boxberger was released on August 4, 2019, after pitching to a 1.04 ERA over eight games out of the Senators' bullpen.
+He was assigned to the Double-A Harrisburg Senators.
+Boxberger was released on August 4, after pitching to a 1.04 ERA over eight games in the minors.

 Cincinnati Reds

-On August 5, 2019, it was announced that the Cincinnati Reds had signed Boxberger to a minor league deal and optioned him to the Triple-A Louisville Bats.
-Boxberger was released by the Reds organization on August 23, 2019.
+On August 5, 2019, the Cincinnati Reds signed Boxberger to a minor league deal and optioned him to the Triple-A Louisville Bats.
+Boxberger was released by the Reds organization on August 23.

 Miami Marlins

-On February 14, 2020, it was announced that the Miami Marlins had signed Boxberger to a minor league deal with a major league spring training invite.
-On July 23, 2020, Boxberger was selected to the active roster.
-On the season for Miami, Boxberger pitched to a 3.00 ERA over 18 innings, and also pitched 3 1/2 scoreless innings in the playoffs.
+On February 14, 2020, the Miami Marlins signed Boxberger to a minor league deal with a major league spring training invite.
+On July 23, Boxberger was selected to the active roster.
+Boxberger pitched to a 3.00 ERA over 18 innings during the regular season and also pitched 3 1/2 scoreless innings in the playoffs.

 Milwaukee Brewers

-On February 14, 2021, the Milwaukee Brewers signed Boxberger to a minor league contract that included an invite to major league spring training.
-On March 26, 2021, Boxberger was released by the Brewers, but re-signed with the Brewers on a new minor league contract on March 28.
+On February 14, 2021, the Milwaukee Brewers signed Boxberger to a minor league contract that included an invitation to major league spring training.
+On March 26, 2021, Boxberger was released by the Brewers but re-signed with the team on a new minor league contract on March 28.
 On April 6, 2021, Boxberger was selected to the 40-man roster.
 In 2021, Boxberger recorded a 3.34 ERA with 83 strikeouts in 64 2/3 innings.

 On March 13, 2022, Boxberger re-signed with the team on a one-year contract.
+On November 10, the Brewers declined Boxberger's $3 million option for the 2023 season, making him a free agent.

 Chicago Cubs

 On December 15, 2022, the Chicago Cubs signed Boxberger to a one-year contract.

-Scouting report
+He began the 2023 season out of Chicago's bullpen, recording a 5.52 ERA across 17 appearances before he was placed on the injured list with a strained right forearm on May 15.
+He was transferred to the 60-day injured list on July 4.
+On September 8, Boxberger was activated from the injured list.
+He became a free agent following the season.